- Hits: 829

 Ziziphus is from the Greek ζιζυφον (zizyphon), their name for Zizyphus vulgaris, a medicinal plant, and derived from the Persian zizafun; mauritiana is from the Latin mautitanicus, Mauritania in North-west Africa.
 Jujuba is probably derived from an Arabian name for the plant.

 The species is thought to have originated in the Indo-Malaysian region of Asia, and is now widely naturalized throughout the Old World tropics.
 It can form dense stands and become invasive, as it has done in northern Australia.
 In Queensland it is densest in areas formerly associated with mining, around Charters Towers, Mingela, Ravenswood and Hughenden, but also occurs in other parts, including the outskirts of Townsville, where it was first recorded in 1916.
-Although great efforts have been made to eradicate the plant on Magnetic Island, a plant or two remain in the Bolger Bay area.
+Although great efforts have been made to eradicate the plant on Magnetic Island, a plant or two remain in the Bolger Bay area, and also in Horseshoe Bay.

 It is a medium sized tree that grows vigorously and has a rapidly-developing taproot, so it is well-adapted to drought conditions.
 The species varies widely in height, from a bushy shrub 1.5 to 2 m tall, to a tree 10 to 12 m tall with a trunk diameter of up to about 30 cm.
 The plant may be erect or wide-spreading, with gracefully drooping thorny branches and zigzag branchlets, with a leaf and thorn at each angle.
 It is densely branched, from ground level in many cases.